 Shveta Thakrar is a writer of South Asian–flavored fantasy, social justice activist, and part-time nagini.
 Her short fiction and poetry have appeared or are forthcoming in a variety of magazines and anthologies.
 When not spinning stories about spider silk and shadows, magic and marauders, and courageous girls illuminated by dancing rainbow flames, Shveta crafts, devours books, daydreams, draws, travels, bakes, and occasionally even plays her harp.

 Kayla Whaley is an editor at Disability in Kidlit and a graduate of the Clarion Writers' Workshop.
 In addition to writing middle grade and young adult novels, she is an essayist with work appearing at The Toast, The Establishment, and in Feminism for the Real World, among other venues.
 She also holds a Master's in Public Administration that's languishing somewhere in her closet.
 She lives in Atlanta, but can most often be found being overly sincere on the internet.

 Ashley Woodfolk graduated from Rutgers University with a BA in English and her life-long love of books led her straight to the publishing industry.
 She's a member of the CBC Diversity Committee and markets books for children and teens at Macmillan Children's Publishing Group.
 She lives in Brooklyn with her husband and pit bull puppy, Winnie.
-Her debut young adult novel, THE BEAUTY THAT REMAINS, is due out in Spring 2018 from Delacorte/Random House Children's books.
+Her debut young adult novel, THE BEAUTY THAT REMAINS, was published in March 2018 from Delacorte/Random House Children's books.